Physical Therapy and Exercises for Sports Hernia

 Chronic groin pain is the biggest symptom of a sports hernia.
 The pain is usually restricted to one side of the groin.
 You could also experience pain in the groin upon sneezing and coughing, pressure on the lower abdominal region, and pain while doing sit-ups.
 If such types of pain do not dissipate with ample rest, then you should get yourself examined by a physician immediately.

-Physical Therapy for Sports Hernia
+Exercises for Sports Hernia

-2. Sitting groin Stretch– Sit on the ground and with the use of your both hands grip the soles of your feet.
+2. Sitting Groin Stretch– Sit on the ground and with the use of your both hands grip the soles of your feet.
 Pull the heels of your feet towards your body and bring your feet together.
 Bring your upper body towards the ground until you feel a stretch in your groin area.

 3. Hip Extension– Lie down on your stomach and elevate one leg 4 to 5 inches off the floor.
 Make sure that your leg is as straight as possible and hold this position for the next 30 seconds at least.
-Repeat this step with other leg.
+Repeat this step with another leg.